3d2bcu/sam-3d-objects/README.md

 < TODO: Update when we run speedtests >
 Speed measured on an A100 with `torch 2.5.1, cuda 12.4`.
 See `benchmark.py` for an example on benchmarking (compiling all the model components).
 Compiling only the image encoder can be more flexible and also provide (a smaller) speed-up (set `compile_image_encoder: True` in the config).

-## Segment Anything 3D Dataset

-< Info on the 3D annotations we're releasing >

-## Training SAM 3D

-You can train or fine-tune SAM 3D on custom datasets of images, videos, or both.

-< Link to training README >

 ## Web demo for SAM 3D

 < Link to Web Demo >

-## License

-< TODO: Add License Type once it's decided >

 ## Contributing

-< TODO: Add contributing.md and code_of_conduct.md >

 See [contributing](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md).